adamsilver/fdpb/02-a-checkout-flow.md

 ### Visual Design

 Every piece of information gathered during checkout should be represented on the review page.
-Users shouldn't have to go back to check information — that would defeat the purpose of this page.
+Users shouldn't have to go back to check information — that would defeat the purpose of the page.
 Users should only need to go back if they spot a mistake.

 ![](.)